gradle/gradle/design-docs/testing-toolkit.md

 * A new module named `test-kit-functional` will be created in Gradle core.
 * The implementation will be backed by the Tooling API.
 The implementation may use internal parts of the tooling API and is not restricted to the public APIs.
+    * This will mean that daemons are left behind by the tests.
+This will be addressed in later stories.
 * A test build should use the Gradle installation that is running the test.
+    * When running from a `Test` task, use the Gradle installation that is running the build.
+    * When importing into the IDE, use the Gradle installation that performed the import.
+    * Can infer the location of the Gradle installation based on the code-source of the test kit classes (reuse `GradleDistributionLocator` in some form for this).
+    * Possibly provide some override for our functional tests to use.
 * No environmental control will be allowed (e.g. setting env vars or sys props).
 * Add (or expand) a sample for building and testing a plugin and task implementation.
 * Add some brief user guide material.